smithalan92/ireland-covid/README.md

 A simple app to document COVID-19 cases in Ireland ( with an emphasis on Cork ) using data sourced from the [HPSC/HSE Geohive](https://covid19ireland-geohive.hub.arcgis.com/).

+### These dashboarda are no longer updated as daily covid updates have ended in Ireland.

 View - [covid.mralansmith.com/](http://covid.mralansmith.com)